Guru Angad Dev Ji

 Mall Akhara

-In summary, Guru Angad Dev Ji’s teachings on physical well-being were an important part of his holistic approach to life, which combined physical fitness with spiritual and cerebral development to create a well-rounded and capable individual.
+To conclude, Guru Angad Dev ji in his teachings on physical well being formed a significant constituent of his comprehensive approach to life, which built physical fitness together with spiritual and mental growth into a holistic and competent individual.

 Empowering Women